dstamen/dstamen.github.io/_posts/2016-07-25-vmware-certified-advanced-professional-6--data-center-virtualization-design-guide-3v0-622.md

 Skills and Abilities

+**Existing Content from VCAP5-DCD**

 - Gather and analyze application requirements for a given scenario.
-- Determine the requirements for a set of applications that will be included in the design.
 - Collect information needed in order to identify application dependencies.
 - Given one or more application requirements, determine the impact of the requirements on the design.

+**New Content**

+- Determine the requirements for a set of applications that will be included in the design.

 Tools